Dallas Cowboys vs. Philadelphia Eagles NFL Week 3 Odds, Plays and Insights for September 27, 2021

 - When Dallas scored over 26.1 points last year, it was 4-4 against the spread and 6-2 overall.

-- The Cowboys collected 371.8 yards per game last year, just 8.7 more than the 363.1 the Eagles allowed per matchup.
+- The Cowboys racked up 371.8 yards per game last season, just 8.7 more than the 363.1 the Eagles allowed per outing.

-- When Dallas totaled more than 363.1 yards last season, the team was 3-6 against the spread and 4-5 overall.
+- In games that Dallas totaled over 363.1 yards last season, the team was 3-6 against the spread and 4-5 overall.

-- The Cowboys turned the ball over seven more times (26 total) than the Eagles forced a turnover (19) last season.
+- The Cowboys turned the ball over 26 times last season, seven more turnovers than the Eagles forced (19).

 - Click over to SISportsbook and get the latest odds on this matchup.